neams-th-coe/cardinal/doc/content/tutorials/cht1.md

 !listing
 [AuxVariables]
   [avg_flux]
-    order = FIRST
   []
   [temp]
-    order = FIRST
   []
 []

-These variables receive incoming and outgoing transfers to/from NekRS; the `order` is set to match the order of the [NekRSMesh](/mesh/NekRSMesh.md).
+These variables receive incoming and outgoing transfers to/from NekRS; the order is set to match the order of the [NekRSMesh](/mesh/NekRSMesh.md).
 You will see both `temp` and `avg_flux` referred to in the solid input file `[Transfers]` block, in addition to the `flux_integral` [Receiver](https://mooseframework.inl.gov/source/postprocessors/Receiver.html) postprocessor that receives the integrated heat flux for normalization.

 The `nek.i` input file only describes how NekRS is *wrapped* within the MOOSE framework;
-each NekRS simulation requires at least four additional files that share the same case name `fluid` but with different extensions.
+each NekRS simulation requires additional files that share the same case name `fluid` but with different extensions.
 The additional NekRS files are: